br3ndonland/inboard/docs/docker.md

     -   `Dockerfile`
     -   `requirements.txt`

+The _requirements.txt_ could look like this:

+!!! example "Example requirements.txt for pip project"

+    ```text
+    inboard[fastapi]==0.26.*
+    ```

+The _Dockerfile_ could look like this:

-!!!example "Example Dockerfile for project with pip and requirements.txt"
+!!! example "Example Dockerfile for project with pip and requirements.txt"

     ```dockerfile
     FROM ghcr.io/br3ndonland/inboard:fastapi